 QPOC(+): Queer People of Color + Allies

-Queer People of Color + Allies [QPOC(+)] is an intersectional educational support and advocacy group for people of different experiences and perspectives.
-We serve as a resource to educate Connecticut College students on issues relevant to queer people of color, both on campus and in the surrounding communities.
-QPOC(+) shall commit itself to deconstruct and analyze systems of injustice, while advocating for the empowerment of our community.
-Our group is open to people from all backgrounds who wish to explore questions of gender, sexuality, race, class, religion, adultism, and ableism.
+Queer People of Color + Allies [QPOC(+)] was an intersectional educational support and advocacy group for people of different experiences and perspectives.
+The group served as a resource to educate Connecticut College students on issues relevant to queer people of color, both on campus and in the surrounding communities.

 Spectrum: Gender & Sexuality Alliance

-Spectrum works toward ending homophobia and transphobia through education and advocacy.
-We are dedicated to raising awareness about issues of sexual orientation and gender identity, changing discriminatory policies and attitudes and providing support for our members.
-Everyone is welcome in the group!
+Spectrum worked toward ending homophobia and transphobia through education and advocacy.
+The group was dedicated to raising awareness about issues of sexual orientation and gender identity, changing discriminatory policies and attitudes and providing support for our members.

-Versum is a group designed to support trans students on the Connecticut College campus and make the campus a safer environment for trans people.
-The group does this in two ways: by providing regular meetings for trans-identified or questioning people that are safe for students to express their feelings about gender and the problems they face and ask questions without fear; and by working with the College to get trans-friendly policies in place and hosting events around campus to spread awareness of trans people to the students and faculty.
+Versum was a group designed to support trans students on the Connecticut College campus and make the campus a safer environment for trans people.
+The group did this in three ways: by holding regular meetings for trans-identified or questioning students, by working with the College to get trans-friendly policies in place, and by hosting events around campus to spread awareness of trans identities.